tsg-iitkgp/OnBoarding/TechTeam.md

 - The group should have a flat hierarchy with Technology Coordinator having final say in terms of dispute.
 - All members in the organisation to be given the position of "Tech Team Member" throughout their tenure, irrespective of year or study.
 - Members who initiate a project or unanimously are decided to maintain a project shall be convened as the maintainer for the project for their tenure (but his role in the organisation does not change).
-- Maintainers have final say (alongside Technical Coordinator) in their respective projects and are responsible for the smooth functionting and growth of the same.
+- Maintainers have final say (alongside Technology Coordinator) in their respective projects and are responsible for the smooth functionting and growth of the same.

 NOTE: Though we do not have year-wise hierarchy, it is expected from all members to treat their juniors and seniors with love and respect.